Your Year of Living OCD: 2013

 Mar 7: Emperor.
 Engrossing account of political maneuvering in the wake of the American occupation of Japan after WWII.
 Matthew Fox makes the most of a good role.

-Mar 14: The Karate Kid.
+Mar 14: The Karate Kid (1984).
 One of those '80s staples I never got around to seeing until now.
-Dopey dialogue but decent philosophy, at least until KICKIMINTHEFACETHEEND.
+Dopey dialogue but decent philosophy, at least until KICKIMINTHEFACE.

-Mar 18: The Name of the Rose.
+Mar 18: The Name of the Rose (1986).
 Been meaning to re-watch this for ages.
 The role Connery really won his Oscar for.

-Mar 19: Free Enterprise (Extended Edition).
+Mar 19: Free Enterprise (Extended, 1998).
 I keep wanting this to work better than it does.
 The script wanders off in too many directions.
 But Audie England, the movies miss you.

-Mar 21: Irreconcilable Differences.
+Mar 21: Irreconcilable Differences (1984).
 Not perfect, but offers one of the most authentic portrayals of a movie geek I've ever seen.
 Also, Sharon Stone laughs at your PG rating.